Cray-HPE/docs-csm/operations/node_management/Defragment_NID_Numbering.md

         x1000c0s2b0n1,x1000c0s2b1n1
     ```

-### Step 2: Perform Reload of DVS/LNet Service
+### Step 2: Perform reload of DVS/LNet service

 DVS node maps on NCN worker nodes and gateway nodes have entries of compute nodes that include their NIDs.
+Because of that, the
-Thus, the NID defragmentation process will impact the NCN worker and gateway nodes.
+NID defragmentation process will impact the NCN worker and gateway nodes.

-Carry out the _Procedure To Perform After CSM Defragmentation of Compute Node Identifiers_ documented in publication _HPE Cray Operating System Administration Guide: CSM on HPE Cray EX Systems_.
+Carry out the _Procedure To Perform After CSM Defragmentation of Compute Node Identifiers_ documented in publication
+_HPE Cray Operating System Administration Guide: CSM on HPE Cray EX Systems_.

 ## Troubleshooting

-### Discovery Errors
+### Discovery errors

 The `defragment_nids.py` script checks for HSM discovery errors on the specified nodes before proceeding.
 It will return an error if any are found.
 For example: